BiodiversityDataScienceCorp/Data-in-the-wild-LC/README.md

 Day 3: Small group work on practice and challenge problems using the Palmer Penguin data set

 Repeat in-class code along and practice until all module topics addressed.
-Written exam.
-We also interspersed in-class work days for the independent projects.
+Written reflection prompts were also used ~ once per module as homeworks.
+Written exam given at the end of the module, focusing more on core concepts of quantitative reasoning.
+We also interspersed in-class work days for the independent projects during the second half of the semester.

+## Github Material Organization
+In each module, there is a readme file explaining the broad goals.
+Each week also has a read me file explaining the sequence of activities.